digicast-ca/photobomber/README.md

 - A gallery page, listing all the photos
 - A photo upload form
-- An albums page, listing all the albums (title and status)
+- An albums page, listing all the albums (title, status and photo count)
 - An album creation/edition form
 - An album dashboard page, showing album details and photos